 High temperatures are present in many of today’s industrial facilities and processes.
-With all of the vessels, valves, pipework and other equipment that operate at heightened temperatures, most require a special coating.
+All vessels, valves, pipework and other equipment operating at high temperatures mostly require a special coating.
 These specialized coatings are designed to protect against corrosion while withstanding temperatures from 300 degrees to over 760 degrees.
-Using this type of coating allows for increased efficiency at elevated temperatures, insulates and protects your machinery against high heat loads and reduces thermal fatigue while improving your machinery performance.
+This type of coating allows for increased efficiency at elevated temperatures and insulates and protects your machinery against high heat loads.
+It also reduces thermal fatigue while improving your machinery performance.

 Heat Resistant Coatings